 7. Tap and Dye Set

 These allow you to repair, clean or create new threads for nuts and bolts.
 If you have badly corroded threads you can use a thread gauge on the bolt to find out which tap or dye to use.
 If you’re creating a completely new thread hole for bolts, look up a drill-tap size chart to find out which is the best sized drill to use for that particular Tap.
-This will ensure you have the perfectly sized hole reading for tapping new threads.
+This will ensure you have the perfectly sized hole ready for tapping (creating) new threads.
 The process will also be far easier, if you drill a hole that’s too small or too large, you’ll struggle to even get a new thread started.

 8. Slide Hammer Bearing Puller/Remover